Defining a Final Class

 g_free (contents);

-filename = g_file_get_basename (files[i]);
+filename_bin = g_file_get_basename (files[i]);

-lab = gtk_label_new (filename);
+lab = gtk_label_new (filename_utf);

 gtk_notebook_append_page (GTK_NOTEBOOK (nb), scr, lab);